pascaliske/infrastructure/cluster/services/plausible/README.md

 > Easy to use and privacy-friendly Google Analytics alternative.

 Plausible is an intuitive, lightweight and open source web analytics software.
 It does not require cookies and therefore is fully compliant with GDPR, CCPA and PECR.
+See their [data policy](https://plausible.io/data-policy) for more information.

 ![Plausible screenshot](/assets/plausible.png){ loading=lazy }